ripienaar/free-for-dev/README.md

   * https://www.simplybuilt.com - SimplyBuilt offers free website building and hosting for open source projects (http://www.simplybuilt.com/explore/free-websites-for-open-source-projects).
 Simple alternative to GitHub Pages.
   * http://www.devport.co - Turn GitHub projects, Apps, and websites into a personal developer portfolio.
+  * https://pages.github.com - Websites for you and your projects, hosted directly from your GitHub repository.
+Just edit, push, and your changes are live.
+  * https://divshot.com - Hosting for 1 static website or client-side web app with 100 MB storage and 1 GB bandwidth in their free tier.
+Similar to GitHub Pages.

 ## IaaS